-Mark Cossom - Independent Non-Executive Director
+Mark Cossom - Independent Non-Executive Director (resigned 20 June 2024)

 Mr Cossom is a highly regarded geologist and mining executive with a strong background in gold exploration and mining geology, coupled with strong economic evaluation and corporate experience.
 He played a key part of the team that helped transform Doray Minerals from a junior gold explorer to an ASX-200 gold miner, holding a range of senior positions with the company including as Geology-Development Manager from 2010-2015 and General Manager - Geology and Exploration from 2015 to 2019 (prior to its takeover by Silver Lake Resources).
-Mark is currently Managing Director of ASX listed company Gateway Mining Limited.
+Mr Cossom is currently Managing Director of ASX listed company Gateway Mining Limited (since October 2019).